Today I’m going to shock you with a statement you would expect to hear from an uninformed pet store employee:

 Every situation can vary drastically.

-But maybe you’re just starting out with a little 2″ Comet you brought home from Walmart or a funfair.
+Maybe you’re just starting out with a little 2″ Comet you brought home from the pet store or a funfair.

 Maybe you’re on a tight budget.